fr9ncisco/rule-persist/README.md

 - Decision table : format = xls, csv
 - Technical Rule : drl.

-These file have always a package information.
+These file have always a <b>package information</b>.
 Rules are grouped logically per package information, that are used in KieBase definitions.

 Other file may be used but are primarely used on KieWorkbench(web interface : BRMS)